 GERMANY - DB tickets - Train types in Germany

 In 1991 German Railways introduced its first high speed train: the Intercity-Express (ICE).
-At this time ICE 1 was a technical revolution.
+At the time ICE 1 was a technical revolution.
 Today there are 5 different models: ICE 1, 2, 3, T and ICE Sprinter.
-With reaching up to 300 km/h ICE 3 is DB Bahn’s fastest high speed train.
-Not only short travel times but also the convenience of these ICE trains is sure to win you over.
-Each Intercity-Express is fully air-conditioned and maintains a stylish interior with a relaxing atmosphere for a quick and comfortable journey throughout Germany or all over Europe.
+Reaching up to 300 km/h ICE 3 is DB Bahn’s fastest high speed train.
+Not only the short travel times but also the convenience of these ICE trains is sure to win you over.
+Each Intercity-Express is fully air-conditioned and maintains a stylish interior with a relaxing atmosphere for a quick and comfortable journey throughout Germany and to adjoining countries.

-All Intercity-Express (ICE) trains guarantee a wide range of services and a large leg room for a comfartable journey to your destination.
-Regardless of which way you book your ticket, online or at the counter, you can request an aisle or window seat, row seating or face-to-face-seating, or a seat with a fixed table if you prefer.
-For our business travelers we also offer seating in areas with a high cell phone reception, or as well in designated quiet areas.
-All our ICE high speed trains are designed user and family-friendly, offering changing stations for families with young children.
-For the disabled we provide special facilities in the trains and at the stations.
+All Intercity-Express (ICE) trains guarantee a wide range of services and plentiful leg room for a comfortable journey to your destination.
+Regardless of where you book your ticket, online or at a ticket counter, you can request an aisle or window seat, row seating or face-to-face-seating, or a seat with a fixed table if you prefer.
+Quiet zones are also available.
+All ICE high speed trains are designed to be user and family-friendly, offering changing stations for families with young children.
+For the disabled special facilities on the trains and at the stations are provided.